osmanpontes/react-use-file-upload/README.md

 File[]
 ```

-An array of File objects
+An array of File objects.

 ### fileNames

+An array of strings containing the names of all of the files.

 ```
 string[]